Identifying borderline traits in a Brazilian community sample using the Dimensional Clinical Personality Inventory 2 factors

 Objective

-This study aimed to examine the discriminative capacity of Dimensional Clinical Personality Inventory 2 (IDCP-2) factors in identifying individuals with elevated Borderline Personality Disorder (BPD) traits within a Brazilian community sample while proposing an optimal cutoff score for distinguishing high BPD trait levels.
+This study aimed to examine the discriminative capacity of the Dimensional Clinical Personality Inventory 2 (IDCP-2) factors for identifying individuals with elevated borderline personality disorder (BPD) traits within a Brazilian community sample while proposing an optimal cutoff score for distinguishing high BPD trait levels.

 Methods

-The participant cohort consisted of 1,469 adults who completed assessments, including the Level of Personality Functioning Scale - Brief Form 2.0 (LPFS), Personality Inventory for DSM-5 (PID-5), IDCP-2, and Structured Clinical Interview for the DSM-IV – Personality Questionnaire (PQ-SCID-II).
-We categorized participants into three groups by utilizing the traits outlined in the Alternative Model of Personality Disorders (AMPD) from DSM-5 Section III.
+The participant cohort consisted of 1,469 adults who completed assessments, including the Level of Personality Functioning Scale – Brief Form 2.0 (LPFS), the Personality Inventory for Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) (PID-5), the IDCP-2, and the Structured Clinical Interview for the Diagnostic and Statistical Manual of Mental Disorders, 4th edition (DSM-IV) – Personality Questionnaire (PQ-SCID-II).
+We categorized participants into three groups utilizing the traits outlined in the Alternative Model of Personality Disorders (AMPD) from DSM-5 Section III.
 Furthermore, latent profile analysis based on PID-5 facets revealed the existence of three empirically derived profiles.

 Results